What is Polybutylene Pipe?

 Should I Repair or Replace Polybutylene Plumbing?

-If you've had the misfortune of having your polybutylene plumbing fail, you have to choose whether to fix just the leaking section of piping, or repipe your entire home.
+If you've had the misfortune of having your polybutylene plumbing fail, you have to choose whether to fix just the leaking section of pipe, or repipe your entire home.
+Even if you haven't had a leak, it is still important to consider repiping polybutylene.

 How Much Does It Cost to Replace Polybutylene Plumbing?